Margaret Gardner Hoey: Early life and family

 Hoey was born Margaret Elizabeth Gardner in Shelby, North Carolina, on January 21, 1875, to Oliver Perry Gardner and his second wife, Margaret Young Gardner.
 Her father was a respected physician, prominent civic leader, and farmer who served in Company I of the 38th North Carolina Regiment of the Confederate States Army during the American Civil War.
-Through her paternal grandmother, Rebecca Beam Gardner, she was a relative of the planter and enslaver Joshua Beam, who built the Joshua Beam House in Shelby.
-Hoey's great-great grandfather, John Teter Beam (Baum), was a German Lutheran immigrant from Hamburg who served in the Continental Army during the American Revolutionary War.
-Her maternal great-great grandfather, George Blanton, was the common ancestor of many of the old families in Shelby including the Gardners, Youngs, and Webbs.
+Her maternal great-great-grandfather, George Blanton, was the common ancestor of many of the old families in Shelby including the Gardners, Youngs, and Webbs.

 After her mother's death when she was sixteen years old, Hoey helped her father raise her younger brothers and send them to school.
 She was the sister of Governor Oliver Max Gardner.
 Her brother's wife, Fay Webb-Gardner, was their distant cousin through the Blanton line.

 She was educated at Shelby Female College.
 Upon finishing her schooling, Hoey worked as a teacher.